Skip to content

 Rates

 Rates are used to control the application frequency of alters.
 They can be static (fixed) or dynamic (changing over time).
 Radiate provides several built-in rate strategies to help you fine-tune the behavior of the alterers.
 Each mutator and crossover in Radiate accepts a rate parameter.
 In Python, the rate parameter can be either a float (for fixed rates) or an instance of the Rate class (for dynamic rates).
 In Rust, the rate parameter is anything that implements Into<Rate>.
-Below we can see the available rate strategies generated by the code snippet:
+Beyond the fixed and scheduled rates below, a rate can also be driven by live metrics via an expression.

 import radiate as rd